MNZS/tools/README.md

 pw_check.py - proof of concept for HaveIBeenPwned API range checks for passwords

 apt-check.sh - update and upgrade Debian from a cron job.
-Puts WAY too much power in the hands of a script.

-pac-check.sh - update arch linux from a cron job.
+pac-check.sh - update arch linux from a systemd.timers job.